small dining room ideas

 7. Choose the Right Lighting

-Pro Tip: Hang your pendant light lower than you think — ideally 70-80cm above the table surface.
-A low-hung pendant creates a cozy, intimate dining atmosphere and defines your small dining zone beautifully.
+What I recommend: A pendant light hung 70-80cm above the table surface creates a cozy, intimate dining atmosphere and defines your small dining zone beautifully — even in an open plan space.

 8. Keep Your Color Palette Light and Cohesive